Comparison

 |---|---|---|

-| Center of gravity | Charts, indicators, ideas | Textual multi-lens dossiers |
+| Center of gravity | Charts, technical indicators, and price-action ideas | Textual multi-lens dossiers with structured disagreement maps |

-| Social | Large public idea stream | Editorial protocol — not a forum |
+| Community layer | Large public idea stream — thousands of published chart ideas | Editorial research protocol — not a forum or community idea feed |

 Where TradingView shines